Veridise/zirgen-to-llzk/doc/doxygen/4_contributing.md

 - Using the command line:
   - [Fork the repo][git-fork] so that you can make your changes without affecting the original project until you're ready to merge them.

 2. Install or update LLZK development dependencies.
-For more information, see \ref setup "The Development Guide".
+For more information, see \ref setup "the development guide".

 3. Create a working branch and start with your changes!